usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 -  **Integrations**

     -  **BeyondCorp Alliance ecosystem integrations:** A collection of integrations from BeyondCorp Alliance member partners that enable organizations to share signal information from EDR, MDM, enterprise mobility management (EMM), and other device or ecosystem endpoints to use in access policy decisions.
-(Members include Check Point, Citrix, CrowdStrike, InTune, Jamf, Lookout, Palo Alto Networks, Symantec by Broadcom, and VMware.)
+(Members include Broadcom, Check Point, Citrix, CrowdStrike, InTune, Jamf, Lookout, and Palo Alto Networks.)

 -  **Network connectivity**